Froze-ing by the Pies

 Tomorrow's News

 Canada’s news is a mess.
 A self interested, divisive, and profit-fixated news business has bred a corrosive and deepening distrust not just of the media, but of our democratic institutions themselves.
-Many see this this crisis of the fourth estate as an existential threat to a bedrock of democratic decision-making.
+Many see this crisis of the fourth estate as an existential threat to a bedrock of democratic decision-making.

 In Tomorrow’s News, Marc Edge lays out some of the new forms of journalism that are emerging in the post-print, digital-first world.
 The bad include “dark money” funded non-profits, such as the US news outlet Richmond Standard, which have been rushing into the breech with “pink slime.”
 The good include worker co-operatives, such as CHEK-TV in Victoria, B.C., the Prince Albert Daily Herald, and CN2i in Quebec.
 Tomorrow’s News also explores the potential of a voucher system as a financing mechanism for local news organizations.